Compliance readiness

 Full scanner checklist

-AI System & Agent Inventory ScannerYou cannot manage transparency or oversight for systems you have not mapped.AI Agent Registry with owner, department, tools, permissions, systems, environment, and risk flags.
+AI System & Agent Inventory ScannerActiveYou cannot manage transparency or oversight for systems you have not mapped.AI Agent Registry with owner, department, tools, permissions, systems, environment, and risk flags.

-AI User Interaction Disclosure ScannerArticle 50 may require users to know when they interact with AI.
+AI User Interaction Disclosure ScannerActive - August 2, 2026Article 50 may require users to know when they interact with AI.
 Unlogged disclosure cannot be evidenced.AI Disclosure Logging with user/session, agent, disclosure text, timestamp, channel, and disclosure version.

-Synthetic Content / AI-Generated Output ScannerAI-generated public content may need labeling or human review.
-Without a review trail there is no evidence it was checked.AI Content Governance with label required/not required, approval before publish, public-interest flags, synthetic media flags, and publishing audit trail.
+Synthetic Content / AI-Generated Output ScannerActive / near-termAI-generated public content may need disclosure, labeling, or human review.
+Some machine-readable marking requirements for existing systems have a December 2, 2026 grace period under the provisional Omnibus.AI Content Governance with label required/not required, approval before publish, public-interest flags, synthetic media flags, and publishing audit trail.

-Human Approval Routing ScannerSensitive agent actions need traceable human review before execution.
-A policy is not evidence - a signed approval record is.Human-in-the-Loop Approval Routing with role, department, SLA, quorum, escalation, rejection reason, signed callback, and evidence packet.
+Human Approval Routing ScannerUpcoming when tied only to high-risk classificationSensitive agent actions still need traceable human review as an operating control, but high-risk AI Act obligations are not scored as overdue for August 2, 2026.Human-in-the-Loop Approval Routing with role, department, SLA, quorum, escalation, rejection reason, signed callback, and evidence packet.

-AI Audit Trail ScannerPolicies are not useful if evidence does not exist.
+AI Audit Trail ScannerActive evidence layerPolicies are not useful if evidence does not exist.
 Every AI action that matters needs a traceable, immutable record.Agent Decision Audit Trail: every AI action gets a timeline.

-Compliance Evidence ExportDetected systems, missing disclosures, missing approvals, missing logs, high-risk candidates, synthetic content flows, sensitive AI use, and recommended controls.AI Act Readiness Report for legal, compliance, security, and product owners.
+Compliance Evidence ExportActive / upcomingDetected systems, missing disclosures, missing approvals, missing logs, high-risk candidates, synthetic content flows, sensitive AI use, and recommended controls.AI Act Transparency Readiness Report for legal, compliance, security, and product owners.

 Run the free gap scan